UPPER MIDWEST INVASIVE SPECIES CONFERENCE

 Presentation Type: Oral Presentation

-: Aquatic Ecosystems
+Presentation Track: Aquatic Ecosystems

-Presentation Theme:
+Presentation Theme: Spread Prevention

-Biographical sketch of Presenting Author
+Biographical sketch of Presenting Authors

 Tina Fitzgerald and Phil Hunsicker are Aquatic Invasive Species (AIS) Prevention Planners for the Minnesota Department of Natural Resources.
 Since November 2014, Tina and Phil have provided technical support to local governments as they develop, implement, and assess AIS Prevention Aid plans and activities within their counties.

-If you have any questions regarding the abstract submission process, please contact abstracts@umisc.net.
+If you have any questions regarding the abstract submission process, please contact [email protected].